cameraui/docs/cameras/protocols.md

 # Connection protocols

-When you [add a camera manually](/cameras/add-camera#add-a-camera-manually), each stream URL begins with a **protocol** that tells camera.ui how to connect.
-RTSP is the default and works with almost any IP camera.
-In the add-camera dialog you paste the full stream URL. camera.ui reads the protocol from the URL and shows it under the field as the detected protocol.
-The **(i)** button next to the URL field opens help for that protocol, with URL formats and examples.
+When you [add a camera manually](/cameras/add-camera#add-a-camera-manually), each stream URL begins with a **protocol**. camera.ui reads it from the URL and shows it under the field.
+The **(i)** button next to the field opens help for that protocol, with URL formats and examples.

-A stream URL has to start with one of the protocols camera.ui supports.
-If it doesn't, the source won't save and the field tells you the protocol isn't supported.
-The **(i)** help only becomes available once camera.ui recognizes the protocol you typed, so it's a quick way to check a URL.
+A URL with an unsupported protocol won't save.
+The **(i)** help only appears once camera.ui recognizes the protocol, which makes it a quick check for a URL.

 ## RTSP (recommended)